Homegateway/SDTTool/README.md

 - **opml**: OPML (Outline Processor Markup Language) is a simple XML format for outlines, which can be imported in various mind mapping applications.
 - **sdt3**: This output format is only valid when the input format is **sdt2**.
 It is used to convert SDT definitions from version 2 to version 3.
 - **java**: This output format is only valid for the input format **sdt3**.
 It generates Java interfaces and classes for the input definition.
 For this output format the argument ``-o`` refers to an output directory, not a single file.
+- **vorto-dsl**: This output format generates files that can be used to export Device, ModuleClass and data type definitions to an [Eclipse Vorto repository](http://vorto.eclipse.org).
+For this output format the argument ``-o`` refers to an output directory, not a single file.
+- **onem2m-svg**: This output format generates SVG files that present the structure of Devices and ModuleClass in the graphical representation format used by [oneM2M](http://onem2m.org).
+For this output format the argument ``-o`` refers to an output directory, not a single file.

 ### Other Arguments
 - ``-i INFILE``, ``--infile INFILE``: Required argument.
 Specify the input file for the conversion.